njwilson23/narwhal/README.md

 [![Build Status](https://travis-ci.org/njwilson23/narwhal.svg?branch=master)](https://travis-ci.org/njwilson23/narwhal)

-Narwhal is a Python library built on [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/) for manipulating and visualizing oceanographic survey data.
+Narwhal is a Python module built on [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/) for manipulating and visualizing oceanographic survey data.

-`Cast` and `CastCollection` classes make organizing and processing data more intuitive.
-These can also serialize themselves as zipped JSON objects for data storage and sharing.
-WOCE CTD casts in NetCDF format may be read directly.
+Oceanographic data are organized into `Cast` and `CastCollection` data structures.
+Functions are provided for

+- interpolation
+- density and depth calculation
+- buoyancy frequency estimation
+- baroclinic mode analysis
+- water fraction inversion

+More specialized techniques can be added by subclassing the generic `Cast` type (see the `XBTCast` and `LADCP` classes as an example).

+For storage, data is serialized as zipped JSON objects streams.
+Due to the prevalence of JSON parsers, these data formats can be easily parsed into other analysis packages, and are furthermore ready for web-based visualization.

+Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in table format.

-The `narwhal.plotting` submodule contains convenience methods for creating attractive T-S diagrams, cast plots, and section plots.
-Here's some data from the <a href="http://cchdo.ucsd.edu/cruise/325021_1">WOCE P17N line,</a> collected on a cruise by the Thomas G. Thomson.</p>
+The `narwhal.plotting` submodule contains convenience methods for creating T-S diagrams, cast plots, and section plots.
+Here's some data from the [WOCE P17N line](http://cchdo.ucsd.edu/cruise/325021_1), collected on a cruise by the Thomas G. Thomson.

 ![P17N T-S diagram](https://rawgit.com/njwilson23/narwhal/gh-pages/ts-demo.png)

 ![P17N section diagram](https://rawgit.com/njwilson23/narwhal/gh-pages/section-demo.png)

-Narwhal provides a wrapper for the
+Narwhal provides a *ctypes* wrapper for the
 [Gibbs Seawater Toolbox](http://www.teos-10.org/pubs/gsw/html/gsw_contents.html)
 in the `narwhal.gsw` submodule, making things like the following possible: